namor5772/Altimeter/README.md

 Insert contents

 ## Software
-The details/logic of the software and how to set it up for burning is detailed in the next two sections.
+The details/logic of the software and how to set it up for burning is detailed in the next three sections.
 If you just want to burn the hex file skip to the Programming section below.

 ### Toolchain
 Insert contents